 Yes!
 Our members include commercial beekeepers, bee hobbyists, and bee enthusiasts.
 If you are interested, we invite you to become a member.

 Alamo Area Beekeepers Association (AABA) recommends taking an Introduction to Beekeeping class before purchasing any bees or beekeeping equipment.
 The Texas A&M Agrilife Extension in Bexar County typically holds a “Beekeeping 101” class in the spring (March/April) and the fall (September/October).
-See link below for the Spring 2024 class.
+See link below for the Fall 2024 class.

 https://bexar-tx.tamu.edu/beekeeping-101-live-class/